rmrk-team/evm/docs/RMRK/equippable/RMRKEquippable.md

 error RMRKIndexOutOfRange()
 ```

-Attempting to interact with a asset, using index greater than number of assets
+Attempting to interact with an asset, using index greater than number of assets